- Change my Flood Zone Designation

 If a property owner thinks their property has been inadvertently mapped in a Special Flood Hazard Area (SFHA), they may submit a request to FEMA for a Letter of Map Change (LOMC).
 A SFHA is defined as the area that will be inundated by the flood event having a 1-percent chance of being equaled or exceeded in any given year.
 A LOMC reflects an official revision/amendment to an effective Flood Insurance Rate Map (FIRM).
 If the LOMC request is granted, property owners may be eligible for lower flood insurance premiums, or the option to not purchase flood insurance.

-Applicants can now use the Online LOMC, an internet-based tool, to easily request a Letter of Map Amendment (LOMA).
-A LOMA is a letter from FEMA stating that an existing structure or parcel of land - that is on naturally high ground and has not been elevated by fill - would not be inundated by the base flood.
-This new tool is a convenient way for applicants to upload all information and supporting documentation and check the status of their application online.
-Users can submit LOMA requests through this tool instead of filing the MT-EZ paper form via mail.
+Applicants can use Online LOMC, an internet-based tool, to easily request a flood map Amendment or Revision.
+This tool is a convenient way for applicants to upload all information and supporting documentation and check the status of their application online.
+Users can submit LOMC requests through this tool instead of filing the MT-EZ, MT-1, or MT-2 paper forms via mail.

 Get started today using the new Online LOMC application.

-FEMA's Customer and Data Services (CDS) has launched the Letters of Map Change (LOMC) Clearinghouse, which will centralize the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
+FEMA's Customer and Data Services (CDS) has launched the LOMC Clearinghouse has centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
 Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate Production and Technical Services firm for processing.

 847 South Pickett Street,